pleblanc72/Insights-in-a-Day/2 - Lab 1 Creating and Deploying the Data Warehouse and Schema/README.md

 # Lab 1:  Creating and Deploying the Data Warehouse and Schema

-In this section you will do the following:
+In this section you will do the one of the following:
-- Create an instance of Azure SQL Server
+- Create an Azure SQL Database
+- Run the Data Warehouse schema TSQL Script on the Database

+OR

-- Create and Azure Database or Azure Data Warehouse
+- Create an Azure SQL Data Warehouse
-- Run the Data Warehouse schema TSQL Script on the Database or Data Warehouse
+- Run the Data Warehouse schema TSQL Script on the  Data Warehouse